 Similar to behaviors, interests can be prioritized based on the current composition of the team.
 For example, if you have a team of hands-on doers, you can balance the team out by hiring someone who prefers to tackle strategy.

-Rating what you’re looking for in a new team member across the three parameters of values, behaviors, and activities will allow you to define both the core of your culture and the additions you’re looking to bring into it through your new hire.
+Rating what you’re looking for in a new team member across the parameters of values and behaviors will allow you to define both the core of your culture and the additions you’re looking to bring into it through your new hire.

 A standardized measuring tool solves half of the objectivity problem in measuring culture add—or in measuring anything for that matter.
 The other half of the objectivity problem lies not in the instrument, but the humans using the instrument.